madnessinvestor/madnessinvestor/README.md

 ## 🧩 Projects in ** DEVELOPMENT ** on Arc Network (testnet)

-### 👾 PolyDoom Arc 🕹️
-A Space Invaders-style game where a square hero fights waves of enemies to prevent them from invading Earth.
-Each wave grows harder, and only mastery of abilities ensures survival.

 ### 💬 Arc ChatBox
 A **chat box feature integrated into the Arc ecosystem**, designed to enable communication between users directly within the platform on Arc (testnet).